Last Updated on January 6, 2023

 But let’s keep things as simple as possible.
 Skip the peeling and use the extra time to browse other health hack posts on this site.
 (Just a suggestion!)

-Speaking of peels, I like to add orange peel to my ginger tea and for flavor and additional health benefits — as well as cutting food waste.
+Speaking of peels, I like to add orange peel to my ginger tea for flavor and additional health benefits — as well as cutting food waste.
 Orange peels are used in Chinese medicine for treating congestion and coughs, making this a natural combination for cold season.
+You can also make orange peel tea on its own.
 Here are lots more uses for orange peels to check out.

 Lemon and ginger are a traditional combination, so if that’s more your speed, go ahead and add lemon.
 But I think the orange peel adds a lovely flavor and with its specific benefits for congestion and cough, orange peel strikes me as an exceptionally savvy choice.
 Let me know what you think!